jasielmacedo/steam-microtransaction-api/README.md

 # Steam Microtransaction API

-An intermediate api to handle steam microtransactions using steam web services
+An intermediate api to handle steam microtransactions using steam web services.

+You can use and consume this API with Unity, Unreal, Godot or any engine you want to develop a steam game.

 ## What is this?